Bitcoin vs. Ethereum: What Are The Key Differences? (2022)

 Bitcoin and Ethereum rely on the PoW consensus algorithm, which restricts the network’s speed.
 Bitcoin takes around 10 minutes to generate or mine a single block.
-Whereas, Ethereum only takes about 10 to 19 seconds, which is faster than Bitcoin but still nowhere close to centralized systems processing thousands of Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o....
+Whereas, Ethereum only takes about 10 to 19 seconds, which is faster than Bitcoin but still nowhere close to centralized systems processing thousands of transactions per second.
 While the Ethereum 2.0 updates are supposed to increase the transactions per second (TPS) to 100,000 TPS.

 Low response time or latency in approvals

 Cryptocurrencies have significantly improved transaction approval or transfers.
 The upshot?
 A transaction is approved in a couple of minutes instead of days.
 However, they aren’t close to matching their instantly-responsive centralized counterparts, such as Visa or Mastercard.
 Simultaneously, if other miners disapprove of a block, transactions must be included in another block for confirmation (validation).

 Miners receive block rewards for validating transactions on both Ethereum and Bitcoin.
 With a growing cost of computing power and block difficulty, miners will prefer transactions with higher fees, which will heighten average transaction charges.

 With a close look at the scalability challenges of Bitcoin and Ethereum, it is essential to highlight the ongoing developments in these cryptocurrencies.
 Bitcoin is limited in terms of its utility and block size, with little scope for further development.

 Ethereum, on the contrary, is rolling out a series of upgrades to boost its utility for enterprise-grade applications.
 Ethereum 2.0 is already in progress with the launch of Beacon Chain.